 Some insurance providers might require you to go through a pre-certification before going through inpatient treatment.
 Others might require a medical recommendation for treatment, including a diagnosis, before helping you cover the cost.
 Always check with your insurance provider.

 If you have a co-occurring disorder, you might get coverage for both, which would save you money.
 You can seek a psychologist or psychiatrist for a proper diagnosis.
 Always contact the treatment center you are looking to attend.
 Ask questions, such as:

 - What type of insurance do you accept?

 By exploring these options, you might discover that your insurance covers a good portion of the cost or that you can set up a pay as you go plan.

 If you do not have insurance or a provider that will cover the cost, you can try applying for a loan.
-In this case, a treatment center can work with you to help you get a better deal for rehab.
-Some facilities even offer specific lenders to help provide financing, so in addition to talking with a rehab center about insurance, explore any financing options.
+In this case, a treatment center can work with you to help you get a better deal for treatment.
+Some facilities even offer specific lenders to help provide financing, so in addition to talking with a treatment center about insurance, explore any financing options.